-IV.
-The formal analysis of the Redeemer's regal office, set forth Kingly Function, in the Acts as exercised on earth, in the Apocalypse as exercised in heaven, and in the Epistles theologically described, can only be summarised here.
-Almost every topic finds its more appropriate place hereafter in the Administration of Redemption.
-1. The kingdom of Christ is the Christian Church or the king-In the Church.dom of grace.
-As such its treatment must be reserved for a later stage.
+As such its treatment must be reserved for a later dom of grace. stage.
 Meanwhile, some points of importance require brief notice.
 (1.)
-This kingdom is in its widest meaning the re-establishment Spiritual. of the Divine authority over man.
-It is the kingdom of heaven, Passim. because its Ruler is ascended into heaven, and there sits upon the throne of saving authority; because its object is to restore the principles of heavenly obedience upon earth, according to our first great prayer : Thy kingdom come.
-Thy will be done on earth, as it Matt. vi.
-10. is done in heaven ; and because it will be consummated when earth becomes heaven and heaven earth to mankind.
-It is the kingdom Passim. of God, because the Incarnate Ruler is Himself Divine; and Rev. vi. it is thus also distinguished from the kingdoms of this world which 15. are ordained of God to be the types and reflections of His supreme rule.
-Hence the Church, as the kingdom of Christ, is essentially a spiritual authority over spiritual subjects.
+This kingdom is in its widest meaning the re-establishment of the Divine authority over man.
+It is the kingdom of heaven, because its Ruler is ascended into heaven, and there sits upon the throne of saving authority; because its object is to restore the principles of heavenly obedience upon earth, according to our first great prayer: Thy kingdom come, Thy will be done on earth, as it is done in heaven; and because it will be consummated when earth becomes heaven and heaven earth to mankind.
+It is the kingdom of God. because the Incarnate Ruler is Himself Divine; and it is thus also distinguished from the kingdoms of this world which are ordained of God to be the types and reflections of His supreme Hence the Church, as the kingdom of Christ, is essentially a spiritual authority over spiritual subjects.
 Whatever relation it may sustain to the transitory governments of time, it is entirely independent of them.
 And, whatever externality it may assume for a season, its profound and abiding character is the internal and spiritual reconstruction of the THEOCRACY in which God, now the God-man, rules over a saved mankind.
 (2.)
-It has indeed an outward organisation : laws and administration of law, rulers and submission to rulers, terms of admission and penalties of excommunication.
-But all these are connected rather with the Visible Church, or visible Churches, than with the Kingdom of Christ, which is the glorious restoration of Divine authority over man : one, spiritual, ever enlarging and tending to its consummation in heaven.
-The KINGDOM has a meaning which the CHURCH has not.
-2. This will be further apparent if we consider how habitually Within the the kingdom of our Lord is declared to be set up within the individual heart.
-It is the interior life of religion, and coincides with the imparted blessings of personal salvation under the New Covenant, and the ethical relations which result from them.
-There is no view of personal religion more comprehensive than that which makes it the absolute sway of One Ruler within the heart.
+It has indeed an outward organisation: laws and administration of law, rulers and submission to rulers, terms of admission and penalties of excommunication.
+But all these are connected rather with the Visible Church, or visible Churches, than with the Kingdom of Christ,